-Construction on Burwood Brickworks will begin in mid-2018.
+A spokesperson from Frasers told Broadsheet that construction on Burwood Brickworks is underway, but could not confirm a date for its completion.
 Its developers aim to make it the first retail development in the world to achieve the Living Building Challenge (LBC) certification.
 LBC-certified buildings have zero carbon footprint; zero waste; produce more electricity and water than they use; grow agriculture on 20 per cent of the site; and are built using non-toxic and recycled materials.

 “I’m pretty sure there won’t be another shopping centre in Australia with this many solar panels,” Bakker says.